What’s a Critical Alert?

 - Reports show that when a breach occurs, it’s often because an employee left the gate unlatched.
 Inside employees are the largest culprit of security breaches

-To handle the breadth and impact of these incidents, IT centers develop robust policies to handle these situations.
+To handle the impact of time-sensitive events, IT centers develop robust policies to handle these incidents.
 The companies develop playbooks and procedures.
 Yet when an inside employee enables an attack and the breach occurs, rather than receiving a persistent and immediate alert, the on-call engineer simply receives an email or a phone call.
-Maybe they also get a text.
+Some monitoring systems may also send out text messages.
 How well do you think an alert through one of these channels performs in getting the attention of the on-call engineer?

-If an IT center or office has intelligently designed their principle of least privilege (POLP) whereby they provide only the access an individual needs to perform their job, the organization will have a strong sense of what privileges are enabled and who has what access.
+If an IT organization has intelligently designed their principle of least privilege (POLP) whereby they provide only the access an individual needs to perform their job, the organization will have a strong sense of what privileges are enabled and who has what access.
 The organization will also have a strong knowledge of what is considered normal and what is considered anomalous behavior on their network.

-POLP enables preemption of both malicious and accidental breaches by narrowing the list of possible points of exploitation –which in turn narrows the list of possible users that might be suspected or held accountable.
-When an alert does occur because someone has improperly accessed a point on the network, OnPage will allow officials to recognize critical situations in real time.
+POLP enables preemption of both malicious and accidental breaches by narrowing the list of possible points of vulnerabilities –which in turn narrows the list of possible users that might be suspected or held accountable.
+When an alert occurs because someone has improperly accessed a point on the network, OnPage will notify to the right IT professional, accelerating the process of incident triage and resolution.

 Critical alerting enables: